learn-co-students/nyc-web-021720/37-events-state/README.md

 `setState` is asynchronous - this means that code written immediately after a `setState` will not see changes in your state.
 If you wish to call a function after state has been changed, you can pass a callback as the second argument to `setState`

 `setState` can take an object OR a function as its first argument.
 Use the function when you intend to use the old state values when writing the new state values.

+#### Is it State?
+1. Is it passed in from a parent via props?
+If so, it probably isn’t state.
+2. Does it remain unchanged over time?
+If so, it probably isn’t state.
+3. Can you compute it based on any other state or props in your component?
+If so, it isn’t state.

+Note: Do not keep extra things in state.
+For instance, in a TODO list app, you do not need to keep the count on the state if you are storing an array of todo list items.
+Just use the length.

 ### Props